sebastibe/dotemacs/README.md

 file.
 For more information, consult [el-get](https://github.com/dimitri/el-get) documentation.

+To retrieve the list of ELPA packages as local el-get recipes, use the `el-get-elpa-build-local-recipes` command.

 Other non-custom-mode specific customization are organized as follow:

 - `defaults.el` for classical general customization